Courses

 Learning Outcomes: Upon successfully completing the course, the students will be able to;

-• Identify Anatolian and Traditional and Contemporary Turkish art
+- Identify Anatolian, Traditional, and Contemporary Turkish art

 Prerequisites: –